SciML/SciMLDocs/docs/src/comparisons/matlab.md

   binaries and `cu(A)*cu(B)` is then all that's required to GPU-accelerate large-scale linear algebra.
 [MPI](https://github.com/JuliaParallel/MPI.jl) is easy to install and use.
 [Distributed computing through password-less SSH](https://docs.julialang.org/en/v1/manual/distributed-computing/).
-[Multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/) is automatic and baked into a lot of libraries, with a specialized algorithm to ensure hierarchical usage does not oversubscribe threads.
+[Multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/) is automatic and baked into many libraries, with a specialized algorithm to ensure hierarchical usage does not oversubscribe threads.
 Basically, libraries give you a lot of parallelism for free, and doing the rest is a piece of cake.
 * **Mix Scientific Computing with Machine Learning** - Want to [automate the discovery